Lawrencium77/cuda_mlp/README.md

 ## Speed

+This project is not designed to be ultra-efficient.
+For example, its CUDA kernels are entirely unoptimised.
+That being said, it does implement a custom memory allocator since this is a key feature of popular deep learning frameworks.

+It's also much quicker than PyTorch for small models.
 A single epoch (including validation) takes ~750ms on an H100 for a model with 4 layers and a hidden dimension of 784.
 By comparison, PyTorch achieves ~3.6s per epoch (with `torch.compile` enabled and allowing for a warmup phase). **This custom implementation is >4x quicker**, presumably because it avoids any Python interpreter overhead.

 ### The Need for a Custom Memory Allocator

-Whenever launching a CUDA kernel, we must allocate GPU memory for the output tensor with a call to `cudaMalloc`.
+When launching a CUDA kernel, we must allocate GPU memory for the output tensor with a call to `cudaMalloc`.
 This forces a host-device synchronisation.

 This is bad for GPU utilisation.
 As a workaround, popular deep learning frameworks manage their own "pool" of GPU memory, thus avoiding repeated calls to `cudaMalloc`/`cudaFree`.
 Examples include [PyTorch's CUDA Caching Allocator](https://zdevito.github.io/2022/08/04/cuda-caching-allocator.html) and [Tensorflow's BFC Allocator](https://github.com/sourcecode369/tensorflow-1/blob/master/tensorflow/core/common_runtime/bfc_allocator.cc).